ash/raku-course/essentials/positionals/exercises/count-and-print-command-line-arguments/solution/index.md

 ## Output

-Run the program and confirm it prints the arguments line by line:
+Run the program and confirm it prints the arguments and line numbers:

 ```console
 $ raku exercises/positionals/count-and-print-arguments.raku one two three four